-Australia’s 2nd-largest city Melbourne enters 6th lockdown
+Australia’s 2nd largest city, Melbourne, enters 6th lockdown

 Andrews has accused neighboring New South Wales state of taking too long to lock down Sydney after a limousine driver who became infected while transporting a U.S. aircrew from Sydney Airport tested positive to the delta variant on June 16.

-New South Wales on Thursday reported its worse day since the Sydney lockdown began on June 26 with a record 262 new local infections and five deaths.
+New South Wales on Thursday reported its worst day since the Sydney lockdown began on June 26 with a record 262 new local infections and five deaths.

 New South Wales Premier Gladys Berejiklian said four of the dead had not been vaccinated.
-One had had a single dose of the two-shot AstraZeneca vaccine in late May.
+One had a single dose of the two-shot AstraZeneca vaccine in late May.

-Australian authorities have urged people in Sydney not to wait the optimal 12 weeks before taking their second AstraZeneca dose.
+Australian authorities have urged people in Sydney not to wait for the optimal 12 weeks before getting their second AstraZeneca dose.

 “No one who has died has had both doses of vaccine.
 I cannot stress enough how it’s so important for everybody of all ages to come forward and get the vaccine,” Berejiklian said.